 Oral Pulmonary arterial hypertension

-Adult: 40 mg once daily.
+Adult: To improve exercise ability: 40 mg once daily.

-Initially, 5 mg once daily.
-Max: 10 mg once every 48 hr.
+As needed dosing: Initially, 5 mg once daily.
+Max: 10 mg once every 48 hours.

 Benign prostatic hyperplasia: Patient on haemodialysis: Not recommended.